suma-project/Suma/docs/docs/installation.md

 * MySQL recommended version 5.1
 * Apache recommended version 2.2
-* PHP required version of at least 5.3.3 (including cURL, mbstring, and DOM)
+* PHP required version of at least 5.3.3 (including cURL, mbstring, PDO, and DOM) ** Please note that different server operating systems may use different module names.
+If you are expeiencing unexpected issues with Suma after installation, check your server logs for missing PHP modules.**
 * Zend Framework 1.12 - required for Suma server, included with Suma code
 * Various Javascript Libraries - all included with Suma code